 How To Use Gmail Without a Phone Number

-If you want to create a new Gmail account, Google may ask you for a phone number verification.
-This was optional in the past, but recently Google has made it mandatory.
-If you don’t want Google to have it, or maybe you’re just not into sharing your phone number, you’re probably looking for another way to create an account that will keep your phone number off the google grid.
+If you want to create a new Gmail account, Google may ask you for a phone number for future authentication.
+This option was easily skippable in the past, but Google made it more difficult to find.
+If you don’t want Google to have it, you don’t have one, or maybe you’re just not into sharing your phone number, you’re probably looking for another way to create an account.

 How Can I Create a Gmail Account Without Verification?

 There are multiple ways you can create a Gmail account without verification, from using Android or iOS to any browser on a PC or laptop.
 One of the easiest ways to do this is through the Gmail app because no matter how you sign up, you can opt-out of giving a phone number for verification.

 Keep in mind that although these steps do work, sometimes, when you sign in to another computer or if you sign in for a second time, the app will ask you for your phone number.
 To avoid this, add another email for verification before you sign in again, so it can ask for that email, then you’re good to go!

 Below are the steps you can use to sign up for a Gmail account without a phone number.